venkys-io/Code-Blogs/Trees/Easy/BinarySearchTreeSearching/README.md

 - **Main Method**

   In the main section, an array `arr` is used to insert elements into the BST using the `insertBST` method.
 The `searchBST` method is then used to search for the element in the BST.
-If found, it prints "Found"; otherwise, it prints "Not Found."
+If found, it prints "Found"; otherwise, it prints "Not Found".

 ## CPP Code
 ```CPP